Dr Shaha leads our Child and Adolescent service and provides her advice on home school during these unique times.

 Having a regular daily structure can be as simple as waking at a certain time, having meals at a certain time.
 Children do feel less anxious when their environment is more predictable.

 This does not mean having a timetable.
-Put simply it can be activities you do as family very day eg, going outside, eating meals together (how many people are finding they’re doing this much more nowadays).
+Put simply it can be activities you do as a family every day eg, going outside, eating meals together (how many people are finding they’re doing this much more nowadays).

 Cherishing small things